gzip Command in Linux

 gzip -dr directory

-List the Compressed File Contents
+List Compressed File Information

 When used with the -l option, the gzip command shows statistics about the given compressed files: